neverinfamous/d1-manager/README.md

   - Click to open table schema view in current or new tab
   - "View all X rows in [table_name]" link with pre-filtered query
   - Breadcrumb navigation to easily return to original context
-  - Keyboard shortcuts for rapid navigation (Ctrl+Click for new tab)

 ### Other Planned Features
-- **Index analyzer** - Suggest missing indexes based on foreign keys
+- **Index analyzer** - Suggest missing indexes based on foreign keys and filter usage
 - **Relationship diagram** - Visual graph of table relationships
 - **Constraint validator** - Check for orphaned records and broken references
 - **Dependency export** - Export schema relationships as documentation
 - **Circular dependency detector** - Identify and warn about circular FK chains
+- **Advanced Row Filters** - OR logic, BETWEEN operator, IN clause, filter presets

 ---